delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 A hash-algorithm is like a check digit in a barcode or credit card.
 The check digit is determined by all the other digits and if you change one of those digits the last check digit changes as well.

-A hash algorithm is kind of like that but for an entire file.
+So let's say we want to send a document to the Prime Minister.
+The document contains highly classified information and we want to be 100% sure that the prime minister received the document.
+Let's say the document says:

+> "Don't kill the NHS, fund the NHS.
+Give less to privatisation, more to the nurses."

+we want to make sure the prime minister got this, letter for letter.
+When you send things digitally, they may corrupt and the other person may not receive the whole document you sent.
+So if we send this we risk the message corrupting and the Prime Minister getting:

+> "Kill the NHS.
+Give less to the nurses."

-What a hash algorithm gives you is generally a hexadecimal number that is a sum-up of everything in that file.
-You can't work backwards and pull that data backout, but you can put all the data in.
+A hash function is a summation of every single thing in that file.
+It's describing what's in a file.
+But you can't reverse a hash function.
+You can't magically pull a document out of a hash function, you can only put the document into it.

+Hashing algorithms have 3 requirements:

-A hashing algorithm needs to be reasonably fast to compute and reasonably fast to verify.
+1. A hashing algorithm needs to be reasonably fast to compute and reasonably fast to verify.

-Let's say you want to transfer a file from one computer to another and it's really important it gets there in one piece, no missing bits here.
+2. If you change one single bit anywhere in the file the outputted string must look completely different.
+3. You must avoid collisions.

+For number 3 there is a mathematical idea called the Pigeon Hole Principle.
+If you have 5 pigeons and 4 holes then 2 pigeons must be in the same hole.

+Now there are millions and millions of files out there and a relatively large hash output.
+So that means that there are files which have the same hash and that's okay because it's so unlikely we can deal with that.

+But if you can artifically make a file and make that file as the same hash as something then that's an issue because you can fake documents and make the hashes match.

+So let's say we have a document that says "don't send nukes to North Korea" and we get a hash to verify that that is the document.
+But let's say we intercept that document and because we can cause hash collisions we can change it to "send nukes to North Korea" and the hashes will be the same.

+Hashes are absolutely not an encryption method.
+Do not use them to encrypt passwords.
+On Google if you type an md5 hash and search quite frequently the word that was hashed will come out.

+Hash algorithms are used to verify password and **not** for storing passwords.

-## How does SHA256 work - A detour
+## How does SHA-1 Work?

-SHA stands for Secure Hash Algorithm.
+SHA stands for Secure Hash Algorithm and is an implementation of a hashing algorithm.
+We're going to work with SHA-1 here and build up.

 A hash function has to be fairly quick to verify and compute.
 A hash function takes some string and it turns it into some fixed length string of a random bitstring.